Maybe because it was a leap year, or possibly due to the stronger office coffee…

 - Article reactions at the end of each post let you measure how helpful articles are and prioritize content improvements.

-Intercom Educate is even more powerful when accompanied by Intercom Resolve.
+Intercom Educate is even more powerful when accompanied by Intercom Respond.
 It gives support teams the ability to answer questions even faster by surfacing relevant articles in the message composer that can be inserted directly into conversations.
 The technology used here is machine-learning, meaning Educate continuously improves the suggestions it makes.

 Campaigns got a whole lot smarter